LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 ### Maximum Bolus

 Maximum Bolus is the highest bolus amount that you will allow Loop to recommend at one time to cover carbs or bring down high glucose.
+The value the user selects for Maximum Bolus is also used to set a maximum level of IOB for **automated** dosing.

+1. Maximum Bolus is the largest single bolus that Loop will recommend or allow the user to bolus in a single action
+1. Maximum Automatic IOB is two times the value of Maximum Bolus
+    * The Loop algorithm will not **automatically** dose any value that would cause the user's IOB to exceed Maximum Automatic IOB
+    * The user can exceed Maximum Automatic IOB with a **manual** bolus
+    * The recommended manual bolus amount is limited by Maximum Bolus

-If you manually enter a value in the Bolus screen that is greater than the Maximum Bolus setting, Loop will show a warning message and refuse to bolus that amount.
+If you manually enter a value in the Bolus screen that is greater than the Maximum Bolus setting and press `Deliver`, Loop will show a warning message and refuse to bolus that amount.

 For safety, don't set a maximum bolus limit any higher than your typical large meal bolus.
 Many people like to set a value less than 10 U, for example, 9 or 9.9 U, to avoid accidentally typing in a bolus of 10 instead of 1.0 U.

 If the Dosing Strategy is configured to Automatic Bolus, then the maximum bolus that is automatically supplied is 40% of the maximum bolus, but this can be applied at 5-minute intervals.
+Automatic dosing is limited to keep the user's IOB less than two times the Maximum Bolus setting.

 [Guardrails for Maximum Bolus](#guardrails-for-maximum-bolus)